fingerprintjs/fingerprint-pro-segment-source-function/README.md

 ### Identify Spec

 The [Identify Spec](https://segment.com/docs/connections/spec/identify/) lets you record who the visitor is and the traits you know about them.
 You can use the `segment.identify` field to pass your visitor metadata to Segment.
-This spec is always created based on the visitor identification `result`, even when you omit the `identify` field.
+This spec is always created based on the visitor identification result, even when you omit the `identify` field.

 ```javascript
 const segment = {